Asymptotic uncertainty quantification for communities in sparse planted bi-section models: Exact and almost-exact posterior recovery of communities

 which means that,

-Assuming only condition~\cref{eq:dkmzcritical}, we would arrive at the conclusion that $n\mu_n>1+O(n^{-1})$, which is insufficient in the proof of theorem~\ref{thm:pbmdetect}.
-Note that a non-divergent choice $k_n=O(1)$ forces us back into the Chernoff-Hellinger phase where exact recovery is possible. \end{example}
+Assuming only that $n(p_n-q_n)^2 > 2 (p_n+q_n)$, as in \cite{Decelle11a,Decelle11b}, we would arrive at the conclusion that $n\mu_n>1+O(n^{-1})$, which is insufficient in the proof of \cref{thm:pbmdetect}.
+Note that a non-divergent choice $k_n = O(1)$ forces us back into the Chernoff-Hellinger phase where exact recovery is possible. \end{example} \begin{corollary} Under the conditions of \cref{thm:pbmdetect} with $(p_n)$ and $(q_n)$ such that,